 These regulations apply even if the film has cultural or educational value.
 Public performance rights are normally valid for one showing of a movie-they do not provide perpetual viewing rights.
-Student organizations who wish to show a movie on campus must secure these rights and provide proof to Student Unions and Activities before the event is approved.
+Student organizations who wish to show a movie on campus must secure these rights and provide proof to Unions and Activities before the event is approved.
 We suggest that student organizations work with Swank Motion Pictures to secure films and licenses.
+Please contact Matt Bentley at Matt.Bentley@nau.edu.

 Student organizations are responsible for all costs associated with their films and must also assume all the responsibility for acquiring these rights and the film(s).
-Student Unions and Activities staff are happy to assist with this process.
+Unions and Activities staff are happy to assist with this process.